 What's Games Programming like?

 From the start of this programme, you'll convey theory into practice and work on a game.
-Below you can read how this bachelor's level programme of 30 ECTS credits is structured.
+Below you can read how this full-time bachelor's level programme of 30 ECTS credits is structured.

 Project (10 ECTS credits)